pratikjagrut/blog/content/blog/golang/series/helloworld.md

   - "programming"
   - "2020"
 ---
+## Source code organization

-### First thing, packages
+### Packages
 In Go, source files are organized into system directories called packages, which enable code reusability.
 When you build reusable pieces of code, you will develop a package as a shared library.
-But when you develop executable programs, you will use the package `main` for making the package as an executable program.
+While developing executable commands we should use `main` package.
 The package `main` tells the Go compiler that the package should compile as an executable program instead of a shared library.

 ```
 package main